shaih/cpp-lwevss/README.md

 + `25519` - wrapper around libsodium, namespace CRV25519.
 Provide classes `Point` and `Scalar`.
 See `point25519.hpp`, `scalar25519.hpp` in the include directory.

++ `algebra` - wrapper around NTL, namespace ALGEBRA.
+Should make using packages other than NTL in the future a little easier.
+See `algebra.hpp` in the include directory.

 + `dlproofs` - implementation of [Bulletproofs](https://crypto.stanford.edu/bulletproofs/)-like proofs, namespace DLPROOFS.
 Provides proofs for linear and quadratic constraints, as well as proving the norm-squared (mod P) of a vector.
 See `constraints.hpp` `pedersen.hpp` `bulletproof.hpp` in the includes directory.

+* `tools` - currently contains only tools related to Shamir secret sharingrx, namespace TOOLS.
+See `shamir.hpp` in the includes directory.

-+ `regev` - implementation of Regev encryption (and in the future also proofs related to it), namespace REGEVENC.
-See `regevEnc.hpp` in the includes directory.
++ `regev` - implementation of Regev encryption and proofs related to it, namespace REGEVENC.
+See `regevEnc.hpp` and `regevProofs.hpp` in the includes directory.

 + `libmerlin` - Henry de Valence's one-file "C" implementation of Merlin transcripts.
 Taken (with minor fixes) from https://github.com/hdevalence/libmerlin (commit 4bf6228), but separated the "c" and "h" files to different directories.
 A C++ wrapper found in `merlin.hpp` in the include directory.